We recommend viewing GLUCK+ in landscape mode on your device.

 We believe coming from the private realm, we have the responsibility to do our part in enriching the lives of people and communities.
 The integration of our approach to architecture allows us to do that.

 Peter Gluck received a Bachelor of Arts from Yale University and a Master of Architecture from the Yale School of Art and Architecture in 1965.
-After designing a series of houses from York to Newfoundland, he went to Tokyo to design large projects for a leading Japanese construction consortium.
+After designing a series of houses from New York to Newfoundland, he went to Tokyo to design large projects for a leading Japanese construction consortium.
 This experience influenced Gluck’s later work both in his knowledge of Japan’s traditional aesthetics and of its efficient modern methods of integrated construction and design.
-His firm, Peter Gluck and Partners in New York, has been designing and building throughout the country since 1972, joined in 1992 by ARCS, a construction-management firm, established to build the firm’s designs, and in 1997 by Aspen GK, Inc., a development partnership, founded to produce well-designed, high-quality speculative housing.
+Formerly Peter Gluck and Partners, the New York City based firm has been designing and building throughout the country since 1972, joined in 1992 by ARCS, a construction-management firm, established to build the firm’s designs, and in 1997 by Aspen GK, Inc., a development partnership, founded to produce well-designed, high-quality speculative housing.
+In 2013, the firm's identity evolved into GLUCK+ to reflect the nature of the practice: architects involved in all aspects of the design, construction and development of a project.

 Exhibitions of Gluck’s award-winning work have been held in the U.S. and Japan, and he is widely published in architectural journals around the world.
 He has taught at Columbia and Yale schools of architecture, and curated exhibitions at the Museum of Modern Art and the Milan Triennale.

-Thomas Gluck joined ARCS and Peter Gluck and Partners as Associate Principal in 2005.
+Thomas Gluck joined the firm as Associate Principal in 2005.

 Mr. Gluck has overseen the design and construction of numerous projects in New York City and around the country.
 Among other projects, he is currently managing a 500,000 SF mixed-use urban development in Harlem.
-Prior to joining Peter Gluck & Partners, Mr. Gluck worked with Herzog and de Meuron as the onsite project manager for the design and construction of the Walker Art Center in Minneapolis.
+Prior to joining GLUCK+, Mr. Gluck worked with Herzog and de Meuron as the onsite project manager for the design and construction of the Walker Art Center in Minneapolis.

-Mr. Gluck has published articles in the Architectural Research Quarterly and Restrospecta.
+Mr. Gluck has published articles in the Architectural Research Quarterly and Retrospecta.
 He holds a Bachelor of Arts in Architecture from Harvard College and a Master of Architecture from Yale University.

-As the lead housing architect in our office, Mr. Kaplan, AIA LEED certified, has been involved in the design of sustainable housing projects throughout the U.S. He was a partner with Peter Gluck in the purchase, development, design and construction of award winning affordable housing in Aspen, Colorado, built as a turn-key project for the City of Aspen.
+Mr. Kaplan, LEED certified, has been heavily involved in both the design and construction of sustainable single-family and multi-family housing projects throughout the U.S. He was a partner with Peter Gluck in the purchase, development, design and construction of award winning affordable housing in Aspen, Colorado, built as a turnkey project for the City of Aspen.

 Mr. Kaplan earned a BA from Williams College, a Masters of Architecture degree from the University of Colorado, and spent time studying at the Architectural Association in London.

-Stacie Wong joined Peter Gluck and Partners in 2001 as Associate Principal.
+Stacie Wong joined the firm in 2001 as Associate Principal.

 Ms. Wong received her Bachelor of Arts in Architecture from the University of California at Berkeley and a Master of Architecture from Yale University.
 She was a member of the Yale Building Project and was a research assistant in the Yale Urban Design Workshop participating in an Urban Density and Neighborhood Revitalization study.